Extending Virtual Worlds: Advanced Design for Virtual Environments

 Virtual World Design lays out a significant amount of bedrock knowledge for the virtual environment designer.
 Novice designers will find a comprehensive guide to the fundamental concepts of 2D graphic, 3D model, lighting and sound design, and how this is used in the creation of an immersive virtual environment.
 More advanced designers can utilize this book as a syllabus for teaching classes about virtual environments, learning technologies and online education.
 With 200 illustrations and 12 step by step projects involving virtual classroom construction, terrain design, and prototype design, this book delivers hours of creative challenges for the virtual environment designer in public virtual worlds, or on their own private institutional or educational grids.

-"In Land - Search for the Sy", a game/sim involving a hunt and build challenge for the participants, designed for rapid game development and deployment in a virtual world like Second Life. (closed 2011)
+"In Land - Search for the Sy", a game/sim involving a hunt and build challenge for the participants, designed for rapid game development and deployment in a virtual world like Second Life.
+(Closed 2011)

-"Beach Ride” a whole sim devoted to 3d visualization and 3d data display through the use of large scale kinetic sculpture. (closed Dec 2010)
+"Beach Ride” a whole sim devoted to 3d visualization and 3d data display through the use of large scale kinetic sculpture.
+(Closed Dec 2010)

-"Particles/Alchemy" the interactive Sim that tells the story of the Alchemists and sets up a treasure hunt (closed Dec 2009)
+"Particles/Alchemy” interactive Sim that tells the story of the Alchemists and sets up a treasure hunt (closed Dec 2009)

-Second Life 6th, 7th, and 8th Birthday celebration events We were guest designers invited to participate in the birthday celebrations of Linden Labs Second Life.
-Our exhibits have included 3 giant "POP-up" books (2009), that told the visitors three original stories in text and 3d visual presentation animations as well as "Poetry Slam" games (2010) for making many styles of poetry on the "refrigerator magnets" we provide.
+“Second Life 6th, 7th, and 8th Birthday” celebration events.
+We were guest designers invited to participate in the birthday celebrations of Linden Labs Second Life.
+Our exhibits have included 3 giant "Pop-up" books (2009), that told the visitors three original stories in text and 3-D visual presentation animations as well as "Poetry Slam" games (2010) for making many styles of poetry on the "refrigerator magnets" we provide.

 Alchemy Sims is dedicated to virtual space building and creating sim designs that support your concepts and marketing goals.

-Here are some comments about her work:
+Here are some comments about their work:

 "The mission of the IBM Exhibition Space is to support the creation of full-scale interactive installations that make use of the special properties of virtual worlds.
 I was initially intrigued by the Alchemy proposal because of the high quality of the submission, which even included proposal drawings.
 Alchemy group met the large scale requirement without issue and their professionalism impressed me, but what made the proposal truly interesting was the inclusion of gaming and interactive elements.
 I look forward to joining the Search for the Sy!" - Andrew Sempere - IBM

 Our Outlook on Data Visualization